 Remedy #3: Listerine & Petroleum Jelly for Blisters

 Blisters hurt and can cause discomfort to your child.
 A quick remedy?
 Well, you know it as a breath freshener and an antiseptic, but Listerine can also dry out blisters your kids may have.

 Dab the antiseptic on a cotton ball and apply it to your child’s blister three times a day until it dries and the pain vanishes.

 Integrative medicine pioneer Andrew Weil, MD suggests applying petroleum jelly on a blister for temporary pain relief.

 Using duct tape to get rid of warts, sounds like an old wives’ tale.
-However, it’s not—it really does work!
-Using duct tape to remove warts on your kids may have been shown to work better than freezing them off.
+However, it works and does a better job than freezing them off.
 In one study, duct tape eliminated 85 percent of patients’ warts in two months (freezing eradicated only 60 percent).

 Here’s how to use it on your kids’ warts: